 - Aggression toward others including parents, guardians, and caregivers

 CDI and PDI

-Scientific and medical research proves that PCIT can improve the conduct-disorder behavior of children in preschool age.
-After the therapy, the child’s behavior will be within the natural range.
-Additionally, there are observable changes in parent ratings.
+Parent Child Interaction Therapy are evidence-proven interventions for youth abuse prevention and neglect.
+Scientific and medical research proves that Parent Child Interaction Therapy can improve the conduct-disorder behavior of children in preschool age.
+After the treatment, the kid’s behavior will be within a natural range.
+Additionally, there are observable changes in parents’ ratings.
 It is the same for observational evaluation of children’s behavior problems.

 Research has also shown essential and significant changes in play situations’ style of exchange.
 If you want to know more about parent-child interaction, you can check out BetterHelp for information.
 This will create a stronger bond between parent and child through Parent-child interaction therapy .
 Parent Child Interaction Therapy will highly benefit parents and their children.